kieranklaassen/leva/README.md

 # Leva - Flexible Evaluation Framework for Language Models

-Leva is a Ruby on Rails framework for evaluating Language Models (LLMs) using ActiveRecord datasets.
-It provides a flexible structure for creating experiments, managing datasets, and implementing various evaluation logic.
+Leva is a Ruby on Rails framework for evaluating Language Models (LLMs) using ActiveRecord datasets on production models.
+It provides a flexible structure for creating experiments, managing datasets, and implementing various evaluation logic on production data with security in mind.

 ## Installation